DonaldWorlds/BMCC-ELECTRONICS/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Donald Witherspoon

----

-Feel free to customize this README to better fit your specific needs and any additional features or details you would like to include!